How to check your domain expiry date (step-by-step)

 How to check your domain expiry date

-What happens when your domain has expired
+What happens when your domain expires

 While some registrars don’t notify at all.
 In these cases, how should you know the exact date when your domain will expire?
 Let’s share our step-by-step method with you.